zlavik/flight-tracker/README.md

 # flight-tracker

-Run npm install
+Run npm install command

-create a .env file:
+Create a .env file in main directory with the following:
   APP_ID='idhere'
   APP_KEY='keyhere'

 You can get them from Cirium by signing up.

-To start run this command:
+To start the server, run this command:
 npm start